Boutonniere Deformity: Muscle, Joint Disorder | Causes and Treatment

 Nonsurgical options such as splints and crepe bandages are used to straighten the joints, allowing the tendons to heal without any severance due to movements.
 This is usually done for about 3 to 6 weeks based on the medical history and age of the individual.
 Medication for arthritis and inflammation reducers can also be used to treat the deformity, along with boutonniere deformity splints.

 Surgical intervention may be needed if there is severe damage to the tendons and joints.
 This will be performed by a medical professional after evaluating the need and process for the same.
 Surgery may be performed if there is damage to bone fragments or if there is no recovery after using splints.

 Physiotherapy to treat Boutonniere deformity will depend on factors such as your medical history, the intensity of the injury, and other factors.
 Once a full test is done, a physiotherapist may chart a plan.

-It is important to see a professional as early as you can, as the deformity, if prolonged, can result in severe interruption of movement.
+It is essential to see a professional as early as you can, as the deformity, if prolonged, can result in severe interruption of movement.
 It can also be a sign of arthritis - which needs to be addressed as early as you see the symptoms, as it can result in severe joint pains across the body.
-It is also important to get X-rays and scans done, in order to prevent any further damage to the tendons.
-Care and patience are important while dealing with Boutonniere's deformity.
+It is also important to get X-rays and scans done to prevent further damage to the tendons.
+Care and patience are essential while dealing with Boutonniere's deformity.